seeleteam/seele-md/Getting-Started-With-Seele.md

 - commands:
   - On Windows:
     - Running a Singular Node：
-      - In the cmd window, run: `node start -c .\config\node1.json`
+      - In the cmd window, run: `node start -c .\config\node1.json [--accounts .\config\accounts.json]`
       - By default this will start the miner, not metrics.
 You can add flags `-m stop` to not start the miner, or `-t true` to [start metrics](#start-metrics).
     - Running Multiple Nodes：
-      - In one cmd window, run: `node start -c .\config\node1.json`
+      - In one cmd window, run: `node start -c .\config\node1.json [--accounts .\config\accounts.json]`
-      - In a second cmd window, run: `node start -c .\config\node2.json`
+      - In a second cmd window, run: `node start -c .\config\node2.json [--accounts .\config\accounts.json]`

   - On Linux & Mac:
     - Running a Singular Node：
-      - On terminal, run: `./node start -c ./config/node1.json`
+      - On terminal, run: `./node start -c ./config/node1.json [--accounts ./config/accounts.json]`
       - By default this will start the miner, not metrics.
 You can add flags `-m stop` to not start the miner, or `-t true` to [start metrics](#start-metrics).
     - Running Multiple Nodes：
-      - In one terminal window, run: `./node start -c ./config/node1.json`
+      - In one terminal window, run: `./node start -c ./config/node1.json [--accounts ./config/accounts.json]`
-      - In another terminal window, run: `./node start -c ./config/node2.json`
+      - In another terminal window, run: `./node start -c ./config/node2.json [--accounts ./config/accounts.json]`

     Note: in the config file under the seeleteam/go-seele/cmd/node path, there are 4 different module configurations that you can choose from to start your node.